 Good winter foliage is a rare thing in the garden, but some wintergreen (evergreen perennial) euphorbias produce handsome rosettes that can endure in the hardest weather.
 Others retreat underground and rise up again in the spring, from asparagus-like shoots.
-It’s not surprising that there’s so much diversity.
+It’s not surprising that there’s so much diversity within the euphorbia family.

 The genus Euphorbia, also known as spurge, is one of the largest plant genus in the world with over 2,000 species ranging from stunning garden plants to cactus like trees found in Africa.

 Where to plant euphorbias

 Green-leaved euphorbias with winter rosettes generally prefer woodland shade and flower in spring.

 Euphorbia varieties with grey-green leaves, often with the Mediterranean Euphorbia characias in their bloodline, are sun-lovers.
 There are variegated form and these need more light to grow well, because the green area that produces chlorophyll is reduced.